Discerning Reliable Cyber Threat Indicators for Timely Cyber Threat Intelligence: Evaluation of AoSA using Classification Models

-Figure~\ref{fig:lime_sample_1} depicts the LIME interpretation of a randomly selected bot sample.
-The plot shows the predicted probability for each class, with the bot having the highest probability of 88\%.
+Figure~\ref{fig:shap_sample_3} illustrates the local interpretation of incorrectly classified data; in this case, the sample actually represents a human account that was mistakenly identified as an automated account.
+In this scenario, the model score is significantly impacted by the features indicated by the red color.\\ Figure~\ref{fig:lime_sample_1} depicts the LIME interpretation of a randomly selected automated account.
+The plot shows the predicted probability for each class, with the bot having the highest probability of 66\%.
 The significance of each attribute to this prediction is depicted in the center bar plot.
 The feature emphasized in orange contributes toward the bot class, whereas blue signifies the human class.
-In this sample, the \texttt{mention ratio} has a 9\% feature significance score, followed by the \texttt{retweet ratio}, \texttt{verified}, and \texttt{age of account}, each of which has an 8\% importance score.
+In this sample, the \texttt{number of post per day} has 15\% feature significance score, followed by the \texttt{account age}, \texttt{number of like count}, and \texttt{number of words per tweet}, and so on.
 The right plot depicts the top ten features impacting prediction and their associated values.
 These attributes have a beneficial effect on prediction output.\\

-Figure~\ref{fig:lime_sample_2} shows the local interpretation of a legitimate account that was classified correctly.
-From this figure, we observe that the \texttt{age of the account} has an 11\% favorable impact on the prediction.
-Furthermore, the \texttt{mention ratio, mean of like count}, and \texttt{followers ratio} all have a positive influence on predicting this sample as human.
+Figure~\ref{fig:lime_sample_2} shows the local interpretation of a human account that was classified correctly.
+From this figure, we observe that the \texttt{account age} has an 8\% favorable impact on the prediction.
+Furthermore, the \texttt{mean of like count, mean of reply count}, etc have a positive influence on predicting this sample as human.

 Local interpretation of a misclassified sample is illustrated in Figure~\ref{fig:lime_sample_3}.
-From the plot, the account has a 98\% probability of being predicted as human; however, it is actually a bot.
-The features marked in blue, such as \texttt{retweet ratio, mention ratio, mean retweet count}, and so on, influence the prediction of the XGBoost model towards the human class.
-Furthermore, the \texttt{retweet ratio} is more important, with an 8\% influence score for this prediction.
-However, features such as \texttt{account age, verified}, and \texttt{listed count ratio} all contribute to predicting this sample as a bot.
+From the plot, the account has a 92\% probability of being predicted as human; however, it is actually an automated account.
+The features marked in blue, such as \texttt{account age, following count, listed count ratio}, and so on, influence the prediction of the XGBoost model towards the human class.
+Furthermore, the \texttt{account age} is more important, with a 12\% influence score for this prediction.
+However, features such as \texttt{post time pattern, hashtag ratio}, and \texttt{mean of like count} all contribute to predicting this sample as an automated account.
 These interpretations make it simple to discover the features driving the performance of the model.
-The \texttt{age of the account} and the \texttt{retweet ratio} are the two features that contribute most to the prediction in all scenarios, including the \textit{SelectKBest} feature selection and model interpretations.